 A state-approved teacher preparation program in early childhood education will result in a bachelor’s or master’s degree or post-baccalaureate certificate.
 Since state-approved teacher preparation programs satisfy all pedagogy course requirements and include a student teaching experience, they are the most streamlined approach to initial licensure.
 However, most states also have alternative teacher preparation programs for recent college graduates or career professionals.

-Upon the completion of a teacher preparation program, candidates are usually required to successfully complete pedagogy and content examinations in early childhood education to demonstrate their knowledge of this field of instruction.
+Upon completing a teacher preparation program, candidates are usually required to successfully complete pedagogy and content examinations in early childhood education to demonstrate subject matter mastery.
 Most state teacher licenses allow preschool teachers to teach young children from birth through age eight.

 State licenses/certificates must be renewed regularly, and most states require the completion of professional development hours during each renewal period.
 It is typical for teachers in the public school setting and elsewhere to pursue a master’s degree in early childhood education to meet professional development requirements and advance in the profession.